External Network Pentests

 - Report, triage, and retest

-- Requires tests of at least two (2) credits
+- We’ll write a report for pentests with at least two (2) credits

 You’re welcome to define additional test objectives.
 If you follow best practices other than OWASP, ASVS, or OSSTMM, let us know.
 Include a link or other documentation.
 If it’s a “well-known” security practice, our pentesters probably already know them!